emo3/websrv/README.md

 cookbook and it's recipe.
 You'll want to elaborate on your own steps and include any necessary steps like setting required attributes.

-Place a dependency on the `rwebsrv` cookbook in your cookbook's `metadata.rb`.
+Place a dependency on the `websrv` cookbook in your cookbook's `metadata.rb`.

 ```
-depends 'rwebsrv'
+depends 'websrv'
 ```

 Then, in a recipe:

 ```
-include_recipe 'rwebsrv::default'
+include_recipe 'websrv::default'
 ```

 If your cookbook provides resources, be sure to include examples of how to use